gavinmcfarland/stylup/README.md

 ## Example

-Use Stylup to write inteligent functional classes based on their arguments.
+Use to write inteligent functional classes based on their arguments.

 ```html
 <div class="p-4,1,*"></div>
 ```

-Stylup transforms into styles based on your [configuration](#configuration).
+Transforms into styles based on your [configuration](#configuration).

 ```html
 <style>